Kaelinkes/Kaelinkes/README.md

 <h4 align ="left">
  I'm an IT student in my final year and aspiring software engineer.
 I enjoy coding and learning about new software and also keeping up with the latest tech!
 I use this space to share projects, practice new skills, and document my learning journey.
  <br><br>
- Have fun exploring my projects and seeing what I’ve been working on! 🚀
+ Have fun exploring my projects and seeing what I've been working on! 🚀
 </h4>

 ###